 A look at the research and development timelines of the F-35 and the J-31 illustrates the advantage that both hacking and the strategic acquisition of Henniges have given the Chinese.

-When the Joint Strike Fighter (JSF) was originally contracted in 1996, the United States was looking to develop a next-generation fighter that would allow for the US to phase out aircraft like the F-16 and the F-18, which were already 20 to 25 years old at the time JSF development started.
-Production on the F-35 began in 2006.
+When the Joint Strike Fighter (JSF) was originally contracted in 1996, the United States was looking to develop a next-generation fighter that would allow the US to phase out aircraft like the F-16 and the F-18, which were already 20 to 25 years old at the time JSF development started.
+Production of the F-35 began in 2006.
 It first flew in 2015, and the fighter also entered service in the US military in 2015.
 So, 19 years from first development to production.

 Military aviation experts have noted that the latest Chinese fighter, the J-31, is strikingly similar to the F-35 – likely because the Chinese had the benefit of hacked data and their acquisition of Henniges’ anti-vibration technology.